leoboehm/dhbw-codespace/README.md

 ### Snake
 My first project, the game of snake.
-The game consists of a character that is moving over the window on key press.
-The "snake" gains points by collecting randomly spawning objects.
-After each collection, the snake grows larger.
+The game consists of a character, the snake, that is moving over the window on key press.
+The snake gains points by "eating" randomly spawning apples.
+With each apple, the snake grows larger.
 If the snake bites it's own tail, the game is over.
-The main goal is to collect as many points and survive as long as possible!
+The main goal is to collect as many apples and survive as long as possible!